10 Practical Tips To Improve Your Nonprofit's Newsletter

-If you find that your opening rate is not where you would like it to be, we suggest you focus on the subject of your newsletter and make sure your contacts have signed up to recieve it.
+If you find that your opening rate is not where you would like it to be, we suggest you focus on the subject of your newsletter and make sure your contacts have signed up to receive it.
 These small steps should help build up that percentage.

 The click-through rate is the number of clicks in comparison to the number of emails sent.
 The click-through rate refers to the number of recipients who have clicked on a link that you have included in your email, like your CTA.

 Your audience’s interest in your email (hence the idea of targeted emailing)

 The clarity of your message and the incentive of your CTA

 If you find yourself with a low click-through rate, we suggest you try changing one thing at a time (layout, subject line, send time) to try and determine where the problem is.

 There are two types of bounces when it comes to emailing: hard bounce and soft bounce.

 A soft bounce is a temporary error that usually occurs when the recipient has a full mailbox, or when a technical problem has occurred.